This post will review the best areas to stay in Singapore, an exciting city state and trading hub in Southeast Asia

 If you ask experienced traveler he will tell you Singapore is quite expensive, especially compared with other Southeast Asian cities.
 But at the same time, it is cheaper than the majority of European cities.
 In recent years it is getting increasingly expensive.

 The budget traveler can expect to spend around 40 dollars per day.
 The price includes accommodation, food, and transportation.
 If you plan well you can find many hostels where you can stay for cheap.

-If you are visiting Singapore expect to spend some extra money on accommodation if you do not plan in advance.
+When visiting the country, expect to spend some extra money on accommodation if you do not plan in advance.
 Despite being highly dense in terms of population, there are accommodations or all types of budgets.

-In terms of food Singapore is also quite diverse.
+In terms of food, this tiny nation is also quite diverse.
 Having a meal in downtown can be quite expensive such as areas like Marina Bay and Orchard road.
 But also you can find some local restaurants with decent prices.

-A reasonable budget per day in Singapore will be hovering around 100 dollars per day.
+A reasonable budget per day in the city will be hovering around 100 dollars per day.
 Singapore will be a perfect place for shopping during holiday seasons but it will affect your budget as well.

 Best Months to visit Singapore

 The climate in Singapore is tropical climate with no distinct seasons.
 You can say that every day is a summer day.
 The only way to differentiate seasons is the amount of the rainfall.
 This means that the temperatures are rather uniform with high humidity.